pat-schmitt/goodbye_glaciers/_pages/methods.md

 ---
 # Methods

-This page describes the methodology used for estimating the deglaciation year and the glacier projection visualizations.
+This page describes the technical methodology used for estimating the year where the glacier is 'mostly gone' and the glacier projection visualizations.
+The detailed explanations provided below are somewhat technical and might be challenging for non-scientists, but we have included them here to ensure full transparency.

 ## Overview